OpenGeoVis/PVGeo/docs/pvmacros/export/exportVTKjs.md

 -------

-# VTK.js
+## VTK.js
 [vtk.js](https://kitware.github.io/vtk-js/) is a rendering library made for scientific visualization on the web.
 This code base brings high performance rendering into anyone's web browser.
 This library allows us to export complex scenes from ParaView and share them with anyone that has a web browser like Safari or Google Chrome.

 The vtk.js library has an open-source [standalone scene viewer](https://kitware.github.io/vtk-js/examples/StandaloneSceneLoader/StandaloneSceneLoader.html) which they have a nice demo for [here](https://kitware.github.io/vtk-js/examples/StandaloneSceneLoader.html).
 The first link can either be downloaded as an HTML file to be ran locally, or you can go to that link and run from the vtk.js server. vtk.js also published a scene export macro for ParaView that compresses a data scene in ParaView to a shareable format for viewing on the web.
-The macro from the vtk.js library can be found [here](https://raw.githubusercontent.com/Kitware/vtk-js/master/Utilities/ParaView/export-scene-macro.py) but we also deploy an updated (we think more robust) version of this export macro in the sub-module `export` of our Python module `PVGPpy`.
+The macro from the vtk.js library can be found [here](https://raw.githubusercontent.com/Kitware/vtk-js/master/Utilities/ParaView/export-scene-macro.py) but we also deploy an updated (we think more robust) version of this export macro in the sub-module `export` of our Python module `pvmacros`.

-## Demo Shareable Format
+### Demo Shareable Format
 Here are some samples to demonstrate the web viewer.
 We have included a few of our scenes and one of the vtk.js sample scenes for you to demo:

 - [Volcano](https://rawgit.com/banesullivan/PVGPvtk.js/master/StandaloneSceneLoader.html?fileURL=https://dl.dropbox.com/s/6gxax6fp9muk65e/volc.vtkjs?dl=0)